inasafe/inasafe-doc/docs/source/tutorial-docs/ToT/orbview-imagery.rst

 Orbview 3 has a spatial resolution of 1 meter (panchromatic) and 4 meter (multispectral), orbiting at an altitude of 470 km, the resolution temporal is 3 days and were able to record the data of 2,100 km2.
 A steps to download the Orbviewimagery :

-1. Visit the website <http://earthexplorer.usgs.gov/>`_ , requirement to download the imagery must have an account at the USGS, if you don’t have an account you can click “Register”
+1. Visit the website <http://earthexplorer.usgs.gov/>`_ , requirement to download the imagery must have an account at the USGS, if you don’t have an account you can click "Register"

 .. image:: /static/tutorial/ToT/2_tot_2.png
    :align: center